browserengineering/book/book/security.md

 Note that the cookie jar is global, not limited to a particular tab.
 That makes sense: in a browser, if you're logged in to a website and you open a second tab, you're logged in on that tab as well.

-Remember that cookies are site-specific---each cookie is bound to the host and port that set it.
-So our cookie jar will map host/port pairs to cookies.
+Since cookies are site-specific, our cookie jar will map hosts to cookies.

 When the browser visits a page, it needs to send all the cookies it knows about.
 This means adding an extra header to the